 Our attorneys know that a workplace accident caused by the negligence of a subcontractor, supplier, or defective product demands the skills of experienced personal injury attorneys to get you the maximum recovery.
 This can also help your employer reduce its worker’s compensation liens by shifting liability to the real party at fault.

-If you have been catastrophically injured or are making a wrongful death claim in a workplace accident where there might be third party liability, contact the attorneys at M. Blake Heath, Trial Attorney LLC to learn more about how we can help protect your rights.
+If you have been catastrophically injured or are making a wrongful death claim in a workplace accident where there might be third party liability, contact the attorneys at Heath Injury Law LLC to learn more about how we can help protect your rights.
 Fill out this intake form, or call: 816-931-0048